ozten/simple-deploy/README.md

 Edit config.js, using a password generator and make a really long string that is URL friendly.
 Also change port # or whatever else...

+**Note:** `deployDir` should be the path to the root of your git repository which you want updated.

+Lastly launch `simple_deploy.js`

     nohup node simple_deploy.js&

+You probably want to set this up in a way that it will get restarted if you restart the server.

 ## Github setup